Instagram Tips & Strategies

 3. Select "Your activity."

-4. Scroll all the way down and tap "Download your information."
+4. Scroll down and tap "Download your information."

-7. Follow the prompts to finalize the request.
-Instagram will begin preparing your file.
+7. Follow the prompts to submit your request.
+Instagram will prepare your data file.

-Instagram says this can take up to 14 days, but for most accounts, you’ll get an email with a download link within a few hours or a day.
-You'll have four days to download your data from the time you receive the email, so don't wait too long.
+Processing can take up to 14 days, but most users receive an email with a download link within hours or a day.
+You will have four days to download your data once you receive the email, so don’t delay.

 How to Switch Your Business Account to a Personal Account

-1. Tap your profile picture in the bottom-right corner to go to your profile.
+1. Tap your profile picture in the bottom-right corner.

 2. Tap the hamburger menu (☰) at the top right.